jdrichardsappacad/useState_example/README.md

 Basically we CAN run into state not updating as expected if we do not a callback in the the setter function.

-Click the buttons multiple times to see how they differ.